mongodb/mongo-rust-driver/README.md

 The MSRV for this crate is currently 1.57.0.
 This will rarely be increased, and if it ever is, it will only happen in a minor or major version release.

+## `mongodb` 1.x EOL notice

+The 1.x version of this crate has reached end of life and will no longer be receiving any updates or bug fixes.
+It is recommended that all users upgrade to the latest 2.x version of `mongodb`.
+See the [2.0.0 release notes](https://github.com/mongodb/mongo-rust-driver/releases/tag/v2.0.0) for migration information.

 ## License